GermanBread/Arnix/README.md

 Download the newest installer [from here](https://github.com/GermanBread/Arnix/releases/latest) and execute it as root

+Installer is broken again, will fix sometime.
+In the meantime, clone the repo, cd into `src` and run the hijack script

 ### Post install

 - Use `arnixctl` to manage Arnix!